raw-lab/pathview-plus/README.md

 **Citations:**

 If you are publishing results obtained using Pathview-Plus, please cite: <br />
-- Peer-Print Pathview-Plus: Figueroa III JL, Brouwer CR, White III RA.
+- Pre-Print Pathview-Plus: Figueroa III JL, Brouwer CR, White III RA.
 2026.
 Pathview-plus: unlocking the metabolic pathways from cells to ecosystems. bioRxiv.

 If you using the R version please cite: <br />
 - Original Pathview R: Luo, W., & Brouwer, C. 2013.
 Pathview: an R/Bioconductor package for pathway-based data integration and visualization.
 Bioinformatics, 29(14), 1830–1831.
 [Pathview](https://doi.org/10.1093/bioinformatics/btt285)